 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cycles in agriculture.
 Over the past several years, we have been able to build capital primarily through net income retained after patronage.
-Shareholders' equity at December 31, 2023 totaled \$313.0 million, compared with \$290.8 million at December 31, 2022 and \$277.1 million at December 31, 2021.
-The increase of \$22.2 million in shareholders' equity reflects net income, net stock issuances, and the decrease in our allowance for credit losses that resulted from the January 1, 2023 adoption of FASB guidance entitled "Measurement of Credit Losses on Financial Instruments", partially offset by patronage distributions and dividends paid.
+Shareholders' equity at December 31, 2024 totaled \$325.1 million, compared with \$313.0 million at December 31, 2023 and \$290.8 million at December 31, 2022.
+The increase of \$12.1 million in shareholders' equity reflects net income, partially offset by patronage distributions, dividends paid, and net stock retirements.
 Our capital position is reflected in the following ratio comparisons.

-2023 2022 2021 Debt to shareholders' equity 4.23:1 4.30:1 4.25:1 Shareholders' equity as a percent of net loans 20.41% 20.09% 20.19% Shareholders' equity as a percent of total assets 19.14% 18.86% 19.04%
+2024 2023 2022 Debt to shareholders' equity 4.23:1 4.23:1 4.30:1 Shareholders' equity as a percent of net loans 20.44% 20.41% 20.09% Shareholders' equity as a percent of total assets 19.11% 19.14% 18.86%

-Debt to shareholders' equity decreased and shareholders' equity as a percent of net loans and of total assets increased from 2022 primarily due to the increase in unallocated retained earnings and preferred stock.
+Shareholders' equity as a percent of net loans increased from 2023 primarily due to the increase in unallocated retained earnings.
+Shareholder's equity as a percent of total assets decreased from 2023 primarily due to the increase in total assets.